bebe9695/bebe9695.github.io/index.md

 plt.show()
 ```
 ### Selected Humor with a Hint of Truth at Times
-* Modi's radio blabber should be called "Monkey Baat"
+* Modi's radio blabber should be called "Monkey Baat".
 * Although I am a mathematician, with by bebe, I don't need to find my x.
 * What is Bruce Lee's favourite flower?
 Ans: Lily.